 What is the Serious Incident Response Scheme (SIRS)?

 The Serious Incident Response Scheme (SIRS) is a new initiative to help prevent and reduce incidents of abuse and neglect in residential aged care services subsidised by the Australian Government.
 SIRS sets new arrangements for approved providers of residential aged care to manage and take reasonable action to prevent incidents with a focus on the safety, health, well-being and quality of life of aged care consumers.

-Approved providers will be required to have in place an effective incident management system and to use this to continuously improve the management and prevention of incidents.
-Under SIRS, approved providers will be required to report a broader range of incidents to the Commission than previous arrangements.
+Approved providers are required to have in place an effective incident management system and to use this to continuously improve the management and prevention of incidents.
+Under SIRS, approved providers are required to report a broader range of incidents to the Commission than previous arrangements.
 Incidents must be reported within set timeframes depending on the level of impact to the care recipient.
-See ‘How will the SIRS work?’ below for more details.
+See ‘How does the SIRS work?’ section below for more details.

 Why is the SIRS important?